 Set aside 2 TB of this dressing to mix with the hot potatoes.

-Mix the remaining dressing with the sour cream.
+Mix the remaining dressing with the sour cream, and set aside.

 Finely chop the celery.
 Depending upon the size of the stalk you may have 1/4-1/2 cup - your preference.